 After the World Cup season ended, Zach and I traveled around Western Europe for two weeks.
 While it wasn't the most restful post-season rest, it was still a lot of time away from climbing, which we desperately needed.

-Neither of us had been on a real "vacation" in years; I can only remember a trip to Florida when I was 10 or so, and a trip to Germany when I was 8.
-Zach and I have certainly travelled a lot, but it's typically on official climbing business, not leisure.
+Neither of us had been on a real "vacation" in years; I can only remember a trip to Florida when I was ten or so and a trip to Germany when I was 8.
+Zach and I have certainly traveled a lot, but it's typically on official climbing business, not leisure.
 With the season behind us and absolutely no desire to climb, we did it - we went on a true vacation.

 Next, we ventured to Luxembourg’s capital.
 I wanted to go to Luxembourg because it was right there - just an hour north of Metz.
 Neither of us had been to Luxembourg (the country), so we had no idea what to expect.
 Luxembourg is a small nation with a population of less than a million people, and yet it's a major state for European Union governance.
 It was intriguing.